History of modern Greece: Coalition government

 Following the May 2012 legislative election where the New Democracy party became the largest party in the Hellenic Parliament, Samaras, leader of ND, was asked by Greek President Karolos Papoulias to try to form a government.
 However, after a day of hard negotiations with the other parties in Parliament, Samaras officially announced he was giving up the mandate to form a government.
 The task passed to Alexis Tsipras, leader of the SYRIZA (the second-largest party) who was also unable to form a government.
-After PASOK also failed to negotiate a successful agreement to form a government, emergency talks with the President ended with a new election being called while Panagiotis Pikrammenos was appointed as Prime Minister in a caretaker government.
+After PASOK also failed to negotiate a successful agreement to form a government, emergency talks with the President ended with a new election being called while Panagiotis Pikrammenos was appointed as prime minister in a caretaker government.

 Voters once again took to the polls in the widely watched June 2012 election.
 New Democracy came out on top in a stronger position with 129 seats, compared to 108 in the May election.
-On 20 June 2012, Samaras successfully formed a coalition with PASOK (now led by former Finance Minister Evangelos Venizelos) and DIMAR.
+On 20 June 2012, Samaras successfully formed a coalition with PASOK (now led by former finance minister Evangelos Venizelos) and DIMAR.
 The new government would have a majority of 58, with SYRIZA, Independent Greeks (ANEL), Golden Dawn (XA) and the Communist Party (KKE) comprising the opposition.
 PASOK and DIMAR chose to take a limited role in Samaras' Cabinet, being represented by party officials and independent technocrats instead of MPs.

 SYRIZA victory

-In wake of the austerity measures adopted by the Samaras government, Greeks voted the anti-austerity, left-wing SYRIZA into office in the January 2015 legislative election into office.
+In wake of the austerity measures adopted by the Samaras government, Greeks voted the anti-austerity, left-wing SYRIZA into office in the January 2015 legislative election.
 Samaras accepted defeat and said that his party had done much to restore the country's finances.

 SYRIZA government lost its majority in August 2015, when some of its MPs withdrew their support in favor of the governing coalition.
 SYRIZA won the September elections, but failed to get an outright majority.
 Later they formed a coalition with Independent Greeks, a right-wing party.

 The party suffered heavy defeats at the 2019 European Parliament election, and prime minister and SYRIZA leader, Alexis Tsipras resigned to organize a snap election.
 It resulted in a majority for New Democracy, and the appointment of Kyriakos Mitsotakis as prime minister.

+New Democracy back in power (2019–)

+On 7 July 2019, Kyriakos Mitsotakis was sworn in as the new prime minister of Greece.
+He formed a centre-right government after the landslide election victory of his New Democracy party.

+In March 2020, Greece's parliament elected a non-partisan candidate, Katerina Sakellaropoulou, as the first female President of Greece.